08 Apr Koh Lanta Thailand – Sunsets, dog walks and jellyfish

 Our final stop of the day was Koh Ngai, where we took a break from the sea and relaxed on a paradisical, white-sand beach.
 We took photos and marvelled at all the different shades of blue in the sea, the limestone formations on the horizon and shadows of palm trees decorating the sand.
 Just as the rain clouds closed in on us we made the rocky journey back to Koh Lanta, covered in salt, exhausted but fully dosed up on sun, sea and sand.

 Our watery adventures haven’t come to an end now we’re back in Chiang Mai because next week we’ll be celebrating Songkran, The Thai New Year water festival.
 The streets of the city will transform with religious parades, giant water fights and non-stop craziness.
-Check back next week to read all about it!
+Update: here’s our post about Songkran 2017 in Chiang Mai.

 Travel tips for Koh Lanta